-In this cabinet-level position with the Department of Military and Veterans Affairs, headquartered at Fort Indiantown Gap, Pennsylvania, General Schindler oversees a combined state and federal budget of over $966 million.
-He is responsible for the command and control of approximately 18,500 Army and Air National Guard members (3rd largest National Guard); a complement of 2,500 commonwealth employees; and six state-owned Veterans homes and programs for Pennsylvania’s nearly 800,000 Veterans.
+Major General Mark J. Schindler was nominated to continue to serve as the 54th Adjutant General of Pennsylvania and was confirmed by the Senate of Pennsylvania on April 26, 2023.
+In this Cabinet-level position with the Department of Military and Veterans Affairs, headquartered at Fort Indiantown Gap, Pennsylvania, General Schindler oversees a combined state and federal budget of over $966 million.
+He is responsible for the command and control of over 18,000 Army and Air National Guard members (third largest National Guard in the nation); a complement of 2,500 commonwealth employees; care of residential Cadets at the Keystone State ChalleNGe Academy; and six state-owned Veterans homes and programs for Pennsylvania’s more than 700,000 Veterans.

 Prior to his appointment, he served as Assistant Adjutant General, Pennsylvania Army National Guard; Chief of Staff, Pennsylvania National Guard; and served in a variety of command and staff positions within the Pennsylvania Army National Guard.
 General Schindler deployed as commander of the 55th Military Engagement Team in Jordan during combat operations in support of Operation Enduring Freedom in 2012-2013.